L.A. Downtown Industrial District: Business improvement district

 The Los Angeles Downtown Industrial District Business Improvement District (BID) serves as the principal advocate for property owners, businesses, employees and residents of the LADID.
 Services, activities, and programs that are not provided by the City of Los Angeles are paid for through a special assessment which is charged to all members within the district in order to equitably distribute the benefits received and the costs incurred to provide public safety patrols, street cleaning and maintenance services as well as economic development and communications.

 The BID is administered by the Central City East Association (CCEA), overseen by a board of directors composed of property owners, and managed on a day-to-day basis by a two-person management team.

 Homeless population

 The LADID is host to one of the largest stable populations of homeless people in the United States.
-As such, the neighborhood has become the region’s center for services for the homeless, the mentally ill, and persons looking to find emergency shelter and assistance.
+As such, the neighborhood has become the region's center for services for the homeless, the mentally ill, and persons looking to find emergency shelter and assistance.
 More than two dozen historic hotels within the district have been converted into low-income housing.

 Development

-The LADID makes up 10% of Downtown Los Angeles’s total geography and 1 to 2% of Downtown’s employment.
+The LADID makes up 10% of Downtown Los Angeles’s total geography and 1 to 2% of Downtown's employment.
 Although neighboring districts have experienced a housing boom, the LADID has remained relatively unchanged because.
-Some critics say it is because the LADID id zoned almost entirely for light industrial uses.
-Other point to the neighborhood’s rising homeless population.
+Some critics say it is because the LADID is zoned almost entirely for light industrial uses.
+Other point to the neighborhood's rising homeless population.
 Between 2002 and 2016, the LADID experienced 9% growth in comparison to 17% in neighboring districts.